sy-harabi/sy-harabi.github.io/_posts/2024-05-14-Journey-to-Solving-the-Traffic-Management-Problem.md

 This solution leverages graph theory.
 Imagine two sets of vertices: one representing creeps and the other representing room positions.
 We connect these vertices with edges, indicating a creep's potential move or stay.
 There are two types of creeps: those intending to move to an adjacent tile and those without such an intent.
 Our goal is to maximize the number of fulfilled move intents.
 ## How the method works
 We start by connecting each creep to its current position with edges.
 For each creep with a move intent, we search for augmenting paths in our graph.
 If a path increases the number of fulfilled intents, we send flow along that path.
 We use depth-first search (DFS) to explore these paths, scoring each path as follows: +1 if it connects a creep to its intended position, and -1 if it cancels an existing connection.
 After iterating through all creeps, the results indicate where each creep should be in the next tick.

+**WARNING:**
+I thought this method ensures that we can maximize the number of creeps reaching their intended positions while adhering to the given constraints.
+But it turned out that it does not.
+To ensure that, we have to add while loop to check it's really an optimal solution.
+I'm not certain that will be worth it considering it will use more CPU, I'll leave the method unchanged for a while.

 ## Further Explanation of the Traffic Management Algorithm with an Example
 **Note:** You can skip this part if it seems too complicated.
 It's an optional detailed explanation of the algorithm.